brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     * [Change] Only use byRef when absolutely necessary.
     * [Change] We do not filter the file path anymore.
     * [Change] Moved some frontend literals to the translations.
-    * [Change] Split the getter analysis into several smaller classes.
     * [Change] Removed deprecations from the unit tests.
     * [Change] Deprecated the exception handler.